SkiesGames/SkiesDota-CI-CD-Templates/README_GITHUB.md

 ### Test Ansible Workflow (`.github/workflows/test-ansible.yml`)

-**Purpose**: Validates Ansible code quality and syntax
+**Purpose**: Validates Ansible code quality and syntax with smart dependency management

 **Features**:
+- **Conditional Build Dependency**: Automatically waits for build workflow only when necessary
 - Syntax validation for all roles and playbooks using ansible-lint
 - Dry-run testing for all playbooks with `--check --diff`
-- Parallel job execution
+- Parallel job execution when possible
 - Automatic triggering on Ansible code changes
+- Uses reusable workflow for consistency and maintainability

+**Smart Dependency Management**:
+- Checks if build workflow is running using GitHub API
+- Waits for build completion only when build is actually running
+- Proceeds immediately if no build workflow is active
+- Reduces unnecessary delays and improves pipeline efficiency

 **Triggers**:
 - Push to ansible directory
+- Push to Dockerfile.test
 - Pull requests to ansible directory
 - Manual workflow dispatch